Mayotte Magnus

-Mayotte Magnus (born 1934) is a French-born photographer and Fellow of the Royal Photographic Society, who has lived most of her adult life in England.
+Mayotte Magnus FRPS (born 1934) is a French-born photographer and Fellow of the Royal Photographic Society, who has lived most of her adult life in England.
 She has exhibited at the Fonds national d'art contemporain (1974), the National Portrait Gallery (1977) and the Institute of Contemporary Arts (1981).

 Biography

-After spending her early years in Paris, she settled in Cambridge, England, in 1959 on her marriage to George Magnus.
+After spending her early years in Paris, France, she settled in Cambridge, England, in 1959 on her marriage to George Magnus.

 She started her career as a photographer in 1971, having previously been focusing on classical dance, classical guitar, choreography and painting.
-In 1972 she won two prizes in the Ilford International competition.
+In 1972, she won two prizes in the Ilford International competition.
 She became a fellow of the Royal Photographic Society in 1973, and the following year had a one-woman show at Fnac, Paris.